kslg/elite-rides/README.md

 [Back to contents](#contents)

 # Use of env.py
-I've used the env.py to store secret keys and other senstive environment varaibles.
+I've used the env.py file to store secret keys and other senstive environment varaibles.
-This ensures that the project secret keys and variables are safe and out of version control, and not stored in Github.
+This ensures that the project secret keys and variables are safe, out of version control, and not stored in Github.

 [Back to contents](#contents)